MrKopchick/chat-websocket/README.md

 # Simple chat using webSocket

 This project is a simple online chat demonstrating the use of WebSocket.
-The backend is built on Node.js using the `ws` library, and the frontend is implemented with React.
+The backend is built on Node.js and the frontend is implemented with React.

 ## Features
 - Real-time user connections